Information about the London to Reading Bike Ride

 Kempton Park Rail Station is directly outside the start venue.
 Sunbury Rail Station is approx 0.5 miles and Hampton (London) Rail Station is approximately two miles from the start.

-Regular services run throughout the day from Central London.
-National Rail Enquiries have information on train times.
+Regular services run throughout the day from central London.

-There are several pay and display car parks near Christchurch Meadows, and free parking in the surrounding streets.
+There are several pay and display car parks near the finish site at Christchurch Meadows, the closest of which are:

 Use your pedal power to save lives